THE BATTLE CRY OF A BUSY MOM

 Learning to say NO

-For so long – for too long – I’ve measured my life by my “yeses”.
+Learning to say “no” in life is just as important as learning when to say “yes”.
+For some of us this is easy.
+But it isn’t for me.
+For so long - for too long - I’ve measured my life by my “yeses”.
 I’ve measured my life by my accomplishments, my relationships, the number of balls I’ve juggled in the air.
 And often, just when life did slow down enough for some self-reflection, I’d fill my time in an attempt to run from the ever haunting question, “Am I enough?”
+Time to stop running.
+Time to take back the reigns.

 But where do I start?

+For me, saying “NO” to endless commitments isn’t enough.
+I first need to believe that more isn’t better.
 More accomplishments, more people, more money, more work, more kid activities, more sports, more… Our culture tells us more is better.
 Our world tells us busy is the same as productive and successful.
 It might be a small miracle if I can change what I truly believe in the face of so much opposition.
+But I sure as hell am gonna try!
+I’ll leave you today with one of my favorite all time quotes from Yvon Chouinard,

 We should not fear that a simple life is an impoverished life.